 There are several different company structures available to businesses in the UK, each of which offers a variety of benefits.
 Whether you’re a startup, a non-profit, or an established sole trader, choosing the right company structure for your business is an important consideration that can impact your profit margins, competitive advantage, and future growth.

-Whilst there are many other company types available in the UK, the four primary structures are:
+Whilst there are many other company structures available in the UK, the four primary ones are:

 - Private company limited by shares

 Setting up a sole trader business is another option in the UK, but this business structure only allows for one owner and it does not offer the same benefits as a company.